 When I was still a teenager I saw some videos of Ken Ham presentations with my church youth group.
 Having been interested in dinosaurs when I was even younger, I found the curriculum quite fascinating.
 Naturally, when I saw the book Scientific Creationism by Henry Morris at a local Christian bookstore at the mall I had to get it.
 My copy is the 16th printing from March, 1991.
+This book is an excellent resource for the young earth creationist.
+Not only is it a good overview of various aspects of the creation/evolution debate but it also provides the various assumption and issues regarding various radiometric dating techniques. |

 This book not only presents the differences between uniformitarianism and catastrophism.
 In the chapter concerning a Biblical interpretation of creation, Morris also presents concepts such as Progressive Creation, Theistic Evolution, the Day-Age Theory, the Gap Theory, and the Framework Hypothesis, along with why they are incompatible with scripture.